Lyme disease is the fastest growing vector-borne infectious disease in the US

 Ten Basic Lyme Disease Facts

-- Lyme disease is caused by a spirochete, which is a spiral shaped bacteria.
+- Lyme disease is caused by a spirochete, which is a spiral shaped bacterium.
 The kind of spirochete that causes Lyme disease is known as Borrelia.
-There are three types of Borrelia that are identified as the cause of Lyme borreliosis.
+There are a number of different types of Borrelia that are identified as the cause of Lyme borreliosis.
 The organism that is the most common in the United States is known as Borrelia burgdorfi (Bb).

-- Borrelia burgdorferi is the most complex bacterium known to science.
+- Borrelia burgdorferi is one of the most complex bacterium known to science.
 There are 5 subspecies of Bb, more than 100 strains in the US, and 300 stains worldwide.
-Bb takes three different forms to evade the immune system and antibiotics.
-The three forms are the spiral shape (spirochete) that has a cell wall, the cell-wall-deficient form, and the cyst form.
+Bb takes different forms to evade the immune system and antibiotics.
+The forms are the spiral shape (spirochete) that has a cell wall, the cell-wall-deficient form, and the cyst form.
+Biofilms can also form around spirochetes.

 - Lyme disease is the most prevalent vector-borne disease in the United States, and it widespread all around the world.
 Ticks have no limits and do not discriminate, affecting people in every state in the US.